Medical negligence FAQs

 We’ve been helping injured clients for over 80 years, with a dedicated team of solicitors specialising in medical negligence claims.
-These claims can be complex, so it’s important to as soon as possible to discuss your potential claim.
+These claims can be complex, so it’s important to get in touch with an expert solicitor as soon as possible to discuss your potential claim.

 Will I need a medical examination if I make a negligence claim?

 When you bring a medical negligence claim, it's important that our experts have the most up-to-date information about your condition.
 You’ll therefore need to attend a medical examination with an independent medical expert.
 They’ll specialise in preparing medical reports to be used as evidence in legal cases, which are known as medico legal reports.